Constitution of Indiana: Summary and features

 Articles III, IV, and V outlined the powers of the state's legislative, executive, and judicial branches of government.
 Its bicameral legislature divided powers between two chambers (the state's House of Representatives and its Senate), each one composed of elected members.
 The state legislature was set to meet annually.
 Elections would be held annually to elect representatives.
 State senators would serve three-year terms, with one-third of the senators being elected each year.
 The governor and lieutenant governor would be elected to serve a term of three years.
 Indiana's governor was limited to serving two consecutive terms.
 A simple majority vote in the legislature could override the governor's veto.
 Article IV also outlined the election of other state officials.
 The judicial branch, as outlined in Article V, included the state's Supreme Court, circuit courts, and other inferior courts.
 The constitution allowed the state legislature to create and adjust state courts and judicial districts and the governor was given the authority to appoint judges to serve seven-year terms with input and confirmations from the state senate.

 Article VI granted voting rights to white males twenty-one years of age and older who were citizens of the United States had lived in Indiana for at least one year.
-Under Article VII all "able-bodied" white men between the ages of 18 to 45 were required to serve in the militia when called upon to do so.
+Under Article VII all "able-bodied" white men between the ages of 18 and 45 were required to serve in the militia when called upon to do so.
 Non-whites (more specifically, blacks, mulattos, and Native Americans) were prohibited from serving in the militia.
 Conscientious objectors would be fined if they did not serve.

 The constitution's first mention of slavery appears in Article VIII, Section 1, which expressly prohibited alteration or amendment of the state constitution from ever permitting the introduction of slavery or involuntary servitude into the state.
 As one of the state constitution's most important provisions, this section allowed constitutional amendments for any reason other than the introduction of slavery or involuntary servitude.
 The anti-slavery clause in Article VIII stated: "But, as the holding any part of the human Creation in slavery, or involuntary servitude, can only originate in usurpation and tyranny, no alteration of this constitution shall ever take place so as to introduce slavery or involuntary servitude in this State, otherwise than for the punishment of crimes, whereof the party shall have been duly convicted."
 Indiana's 1851 constitution contains similar content, but clarified the legal status of slaves and indentured servants when they came into the state.